Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 And since WooCommerce runs on top of such a great content management system, it’s easy to get assistance and guidance when building your online store on WooCommerce.

-Similar to other plugins for your WordPress blog, WooCommerce links with your existing WordPress website.
-The system comes with a range of excellent official extensions that you can deploy to ease the operation of your website.
+Like other plugins for your WordPress blog, WooCommerce integrates with your existing WordPress website.
+The system comes with a range of excellent official extensions that you can deploy to streamline your website’s operations.

 For instance, you can select from advanced themes for your storefront and tweak with tools for dropshipping as well.
 And because WooCommerce is open source, it’s incredibly flexible, but again, to use it, you’d need a lot more technical know-how.

-WooCommerce, unlike many other eCommerce platforms on the web today, comes with built-in blogging and the option to take unlimited orders.
+WooCommerce, unlike many other eCommerce platforms today, comes with built-in blogging and the ability to process unlimited orders.

 Merits: